aminjares/Game-2338/GameReview6.md

+## Game Review 6

+## Game Title: Dirk Valentine

+## Summary

-Dirk Valentine is a cool steam-punk inspired platform game made by Nitrome.
-Use your grapling hook to create platforms and try to destroy all the steam powered war machines.
-Enjoy Dirk Valentine and the fortress of steam!
+Dirk Valentine is a side scrUseolling platform game made by Nitrome.
+Dirk Valentine can his grapling hook to create platforms and to attack the war machine enemies.